cyrus-/typy/README.md

 NOTE: tydy is still under development and this repository is not yet intended for public consumption in any way.
-Most of what's written below is still aspirational.
-See this paper for more details on what I'm working on: https://github.com/cyrus-/papers/blob/master/typy-2016/typy-2016.pdf.

 ---